DaveBenham/VenomModules/README.md

 Each gate output has a small light in the lower right corner that glows yellow when the gate is high and the ouput is monophonic.
 The light glows blue if the output is polyphonic and at least one channel is high.

-### Context Menu
+### Context Menus
-The context menu includes an option to specify the low and high gate values.
+The module context menu includes an option to specify the low and high gate values.
 The following options are available
 - 0,1
 - +/-1
 - 0,5